mspencedm/Software-Dev-DnD/NPCs/Elara.md

 - Nurturing: Elara's connection to nature and her experiences in the wilderness have fostered a nurturing side to her personality.
 She cares deeply for the magical forest surrounding Eldertop, treating it like a living being.
 Her compassion extends to the city's residents, whom she considers her extended family.

-- Seriousness: Elara carries herself with a sense of seriousness, earned through her experiences as both an Archaneknight and a guardian of Eldertop.
+- Seriousness: Elara carries herself with a sense of seriousness, earned through her experiences as both an Archaneknight.
 She is a figure of authority and respect, even if she doesn't seek recognition.

 - Aversion to the Past: Her painful memories of the Archaneknights and their role in the cataclysm have left her with an aversion to her own past.
 She has difficulty revisiting the memories of her time as an Archaneknight and tends to keep her distance from former colleagues.

 - Dedication: Elara's dedication to the people of Eldertop is unwavering.
-She views her role as a guardian not just as a duty but as a personal mission to ensure that no harm befalls the city or its residents.
 Her loyalty is steadfast.

 - Tenacity: When Elara sets her mind to a task, she displays incredible tenacity.
 She is not one to give up easily, whether it's tracking a threat to Eldertop, helping her fellow adventurers, or pursuing her relentless quest to find her lost husband.